-Pooled virtual machines: The VM doesn't persist between sessions.
+Pooled virtual machines/Non-Persistent: The VM doesn't persist between sessions.
 When a user closes a session, the virtual environment discards all data and settings.
 Pooled virtual machines are useful when you can't use Remote Desktop Services.
 For example, if a required application can't run on the Windows Server that hosts the client sessions.

-Windows Virtual Desktop: A desktop and app virtualization service that runs on Microsoft Azure.
+Azure Virtual Desktop: A desktop and app virtualization service that runs on Microsoft Azure.
 Starting in version 1906, use Configuration Manager to manage these virtual devices running Windows in Azure.

 Configuration Manager treats personal VMs the same as a physical computer.
 You can preinstall the Configuration Manager client on the VM image or after you provision it.

 For more information, see Support for virtualization environments.